GladiaThor/Corporate-Assignemnet-Survival-Tools/README.md

 - slack

 # Python dev env for windows
 This is a powershell script that installs most nessecery tools for working with python on a windows machine as well as some nice to have tools such as CMDER bash terminal (because who wants to use powershell/cmd) and Chocolaty command line install tool.
-Will only install tols if you don't already have them.
+Will only install tools if you don't already have them.

 The following are installed:
 - chocolaty